What are they and when are they worth it?

 Flexible volume and laptop compartment make rolltops practical companions for lectures and everyday life.

-As a lightweight daypack for hikes or city trips, many appreciate the variable packing volume.
+As a lightweight daypack on hikes or city trips, many appreciate the variable packing volume.

 Before you buy a rolltop backpack, you should check these criteria:

-- Exterior pocket for keys/smartphone for quick access
+- External pocket for keys/smartphone for quick access

 - Side pockets for water bottle